sneakysnakeX299/reminiscent/README.md

 - IO error when running as root: Create .config/reminiscent/reminiscent.conf and make it readable and writable.
 - Tray icon not transparent: This is a Java AWT issue.
 I'm testing a workaround at the moment and this should fix the system tray issue on GNOME as well.
 - Graphics device initalization error: Genuinely have no idea what causes this.
 I tested this on two machines(both running Arch + i3-gaps) and I can run the application.
 I'm looking forward to finding a fix but help would seriously be appreciated.
+- jrt.fs issue: Go to /path/to/java/libfiles(I tested the program in openjdk, and by default the location is "/usr/lib/jvm/java-14-openjdk/lib" on Arch Linux and possibly Manjaro too), and move to .. or delete jrt-fs.jar.

 ### Examples
 https://sneakysnakex299.github.io/assets/2020-12-30%2011-31-42.mp4